4 years ago by canjobear

 Given the immense cost and the lack of serious reasons to expect otherwise, I think it's a pretty reasonable question to ask.

-4 hours ago by undefined
+4 years ago by undefined

-4 hours ago by AlexCoventry
+4 years ago by AlexCoventry

 I wonder how precise the measurement of those trajectories would need to be, to detect deviations due to special/general relativity.